Click to See Covers and Photos! Click to See Covers and Photos! Click to See Covers and Photos! Click to See Covers and Photos!

 Feel My Groove, Babe

-Smilin' Lenny tells his co-star upon their first meeting, "Hey, why shouldn't I say it -- you're a great-lookin' chick!"
+Smilin' Lenny tells his co-star upon their first meeting, "Hey, why shouldn't I use the words -- you're a great-lookin' chick!"

 Directors